Vladislav-G/sloppywebm/README.md

 ## Vlad's sloppy webm maker

 A batch script to make the highest quality webms based on a set filesize limit.

 Maybe someday I'll make a neater version with a GUI.
+(I did now, check my other repo.)

 ### How to use it